coreoptimizer/promptcloak/ARCHITECTURE.md

 the request (and later the response) to an external service, which may inspect and **mutate** headers, body and trailers, or return an immediate response.
-This gives us full request/response body access in a language-agnostic, sidecar-free, horizontally-scalable way — without forking the proxy.
+This gives us full request/response body access in a language-agnostic, sidecar-free, horizontally-scalable way, without forking the proxy.

 Key property we rely on: **one gRPC stream carries both directions of a single HTTP transaction.** So a single `Process` invocation sees the request *and* its